infinum/wordpress-handbook/vagrant.md

 So how can we access our project via mobile?
 We use the name of the site we defined, for example say we have `wordpress-infinum.dev` site, instead of `.dev` add IP address and suffix `xip.io`

 `wordpress-infinum.192.168.2.167.xip.io`

+### Using webpack and BrowserSyncPlugin

+At infinum we use [wp-boilerplate](https://github.com/infinum/wp-boilerplate) to kickstart our development.
+It is a modern way that uses [webpack](https://webpack.js.org/) to bundle your assets.

+By using that you'll be able to use [BrowserSync](https://www.npmjs.com/package/browser-sync-webpack-plugin) to test the development on your browser and mobile phone.
+Jus follow the instructions in the wp-boilerplate repo, and you should be able to easily inspect your site without much hassle.

 ## Adding new sites